marina601/discover-malta/TESTING.md

    3. Datepicker

        - Click on the input field to select the date, confirm datepicker is displayed.
        - Confirm the first available date is available is tomorrow, the user will not be able to book a trip for the current or past date.
        - Confirm tomorrow's date is highlighted.
        - Click on any disabled dates, confirm they cannot be selected.
        - Click on the Next button, next to the current month, confirm the month is changing, the current year is displayed.
        - Select any date in the future and confirm the datepicker is closing once the date is selected, the date selected is displayed inside the input field.
        - Open the datepicker again, confirm the datepicker highlights the date selected.
-            - Try to modify the date in the input field to past date, confirm the alert message is displayed telling the user they need to pick a date in the future and input field set to the first available date(tomorrow).
+       - Try to modify the date in the input field to past date, confirm the alert message is displayed telling the user they need to pick a date in the future and input field set to the first available date(tomorrow)
     - Add the trip to the bag with children tickets set to 0, confirm the operation did display any errors, as the children tickets are allowed not to be selected
     - Once all the input fields are valid.
 Click "Add to suitcase" to confirm the toast notification is displayed telling the user which trip they have added to their bag.
     - Every time the user is adding tickets to their bag, the total number of tickets is adjusted in the database.